MicrosoftDocs/windowsserverdocs/EssentialsDocs/migrate/Perform-post-migration-tasks-for-Windows-Server-2012-Essentials-migration1.md

 10. Repeat steps 6 through 9 to remove all Reverse Lookup Zones that point to the Source Server.

 ##  <a name="BKMK_ShareLineOfBusinessAndOtherApplications"></a> Share line-of-business and other application data folders
  You must set the shared folder permissions and the NTFS permissions for the line-of-business and other application data folders that you copied to the Destination Server.
-After you set the permissions, the shared folders are displayed in the [!INCLUDE[sbs_sbs8web_2](../install/includes/sbs_sbs8web_2_md.md)] Dashboard in the **Storage** section.
+After you set the permissions, the shared folders are displayed in the --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials Dashboard in the **Storage** section.

  If you are using a logon script to map drives to the shared folders, you must update the script to map to the drives on the Destination Server.

 ##  <a name="BKMK_FixClientComputerIssuesAfterMigrating"></a> Fix client computer issues after migrating
- If you migrate to [!INCLUDE[sbs_sbs8web_2](../install/includes/sbs_sbs8web_2_md.md)] from Windows Small Business Server 2003 Premium Edition with Microsoft Internet Security and Acceleration (ISA) Server installed, client computers on the network still have the Microsoft Firewall Client and Internet Explorer configured to use a proxy server.
+ If you migrate to --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials from Windows Small Business Server 2003 Premium Edition with Microsoft Internet Security and Acceleration (ISA) Server installed, client computers on the network still have the Microsoft Firewall Client and Internet Explorer configured to use a proxy server.

  This causes connectivity issues on the client computers, because the proxy server no longer exists.
 If there is a different proxy server configured, the client computers continue to use the server running Windows SBS 2003 for the proxy server.
 To fix this issue, you must reconfigure Internet Explorer to not use a proxy server or to use the new proxy server.